-To access the drivers, go to C: WindowsSystem32driversetc.
-Choose "All Files" from the menu in the bottom right corner.
-You are now looking at the hosts file.
+To access the drivers, go to C: WindowsSystem32driversetc, select "All Files" from the menu in the bottom right corner, and view the hosts file.

-If you cannot access any of the folders displayed, you will need to follow the instructions in this article to set Windows so that it will rest the hosts file to default.
+If you're unable to access any of the folders shown, you'll need to follow the steps in this article to reset Windows to its default settings so that the hosts file can be accessed again.

 By default, you can't alter the HOSTS file without admin permissions.
-We'll open HOSTS in Notepad and restore its default content.
+To resolve this, we'll open the HOSTS file in Notepad and restore its default content.

 Step 3: Paste the sample hosts file from Microsoft into notepad: